MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 1. A client constructs a version-5 UTXO transaction, derives ghost outputs, signs $H_{tx}$, and submits the encoded envelope through RPC.
 2. The receiving node decodes and validates it, then places it in a TTL-backed transaction cache.
-3. The queue periodically retrieves candidates, removes already-finalized entries, revalidates current locks, and routes batchable candidates to a current proposing node.
+3. The queue periodically retrieves candidates, removes already-finalized entries, revalidates live locks, and routes batchable candidates to an eligible proposing node.
-4. The proposer creates a version-2 snapshot containing the sorted transaction hashes, current round number, self and external references, and timestamp.
+4. The proposer creates a version-2 snapshot containing the sorted transaction hashes, active round number, self and external references, and timestamp.
 5. Consensus validators obtain any missing bodies and independently validate every transaction and the graph position.
 6. A supermajority CoSi exchange produces one compact signature over $H_{snap}$.
 7. The proposer and receiving validators verify the certificate and write the snapshot.